Internet Matters

 With younger children, parents can try role-playing, and creating scenarios about what to do if a friend is mean, asks you to do something that you are not comfortable with and so forth.

-With older children, parents must create an open line of communication so that parents can talk about what a healthy relationship looks, by being respectful of your child’s individuality, opinions and beliefs.
+With older children, parents must create an open line of communication so that parents can talk about what a healthy relationship looks, by being respectful of their child’s individuality, opinions and beliefs.

 Parven Kaur